thenamespace/namespace-sdk/README.md

 # Installation

-Use a package manager to install library into your project
+Use a package manager to install the library into your project

 Yarn
 ```bash